diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 * Renamed the state column to code then made a new column named state that has been mapped with the state's real name instead of abbreviation

 # Exploratory Data Analysis
+After I cleaned and engineered the data, I analyze the data so I can get an insight out of it.
 Below are a few highlights from my analysis.

 ![by_mental_illness](https://user-images.githubusercontent.com/60106788/136690836-34be11ca-fe4c-4a89-9304-eba70889c192.PNG)